eventnetusa/eventnet/src/_vip/pr-activations-copy.md

       ### PR EVENTS & STUNTS

-      PR agencies have brand stories to tell and we help turn those stories into large newsworthy events.
       We stage and manage your event so you can focus on media opportunities, feeling confident that everything happening behind-the-scenes is covered.
     single_image_block:
       single_image_path:
     double_image_block: